-The Game & Wildlife Conservation Trust (GWCT) is urging farmers, land managers, gamekeepers and landowners who have signed up for its Partridge Count Scheme (PCS) to take part in the spring grey partridge count while there is still time.
+The Game & Wildlife Conservation Trust (GWCT) is urging farmers, land managers, gamekeepers and landowners who have signed up for its Partridge Count Scheme (PCS) to send in their spring grey partridge count while there is still time.

-Members are being reminded to carry out partridge counts on their land and submit a copy of their counts to the GWCT’s national database.
+Members are being reminded to send in the results of the partridge counts on their land to the GWCT’s national database.
 The scheme relies on its volunteer members, who are interested in helping to conserve wild grey partridge on their land, to help record bird numbers twice a year.
 Counts are conducted in the spring to measure breeding abundance and in the autumn to measure breeding success.

 “I would strongly encourage anyone who has signed up for the Partridge Count Scheme to get out into the fresh air, see some wildlife, and count partridge on your land while there is still time this spring.
 For those who have already done so, please do not forget to return your count form to us,” said the GWCT’s head of project Julie Ewald.